 A stabilized multifamily property has achieved its ongoing operating profile — occupancy at submarket norm, rent roll at achievable levels, expense ratios in line, minimal near-term vacancy or turnover risk.

 Stabilization typically means 94-95%+ occupancy, rents at or near levels the submarket supports for the building class, and operating expenses in normal range.
 A newly built or heavily renovated property is "lease-up" until it reaches stabilization — typically 6-24 months after delivery or major renovation.
+Buyers underwrite stabilized assets at different cap rates than lease-up or value-add properties.
+Stabilized is where the deepest buyer pool lives.

 LA multifamily occupancy average 94.5% (Colliers Q4 2025).
 Stabilized LA multifamily trades at the tightest cap rates within its submarket.
 Buildings below 90% occupancy or with material rent roll issues trade at meaningfully wider cap rates until stabilization is demonstrated.